nmerchant/festival-squad-app/README.md

 * Firebase offline sync: https://firebase.google.com/docs/firestore/manage-data/enable-offline
 * Paging for all routes that may eventually need it (i.e. user friends)
 * I want to track a list of events I'm going to, but I also want a # of users going for each event.
 Currently writing transactions to store rsvp to user object and increment counter on event object.
 This means data modified / deleted from user record would create concurrency problems.
 But maybe this should fully tie this to the event object?
+* What can we use cloud functions for?

 ## Future Stuff, References, More Reading